Marco Rubio fires chief of staff over misconduct allegations

 "We have taken steps to ensure that those impacted by this conduct have access to any services they may require now or in the future," he said.
 "Pursuant to the wishes of those victimized by this conduct, we will not be disclosing any further details about the incidents which occurred."

-His office plans to officially notify the appropriate Congressional and Senate administrative offices Monday.
+His office plans to officially notify the appropriate congressional and Senate administrative offices Monday.